-RANCH TRAIL: SHW561.VRH The ranch trail class should test the horse's ability to cope with situations encountered while being rid- den through a pattern of obstacles generally found during everyday ranch work.
-The horse/rider team is judged on the correct- ness, efficiency, and pattern accuracy with which the obstacles are negotiated, and the attitude and mannerisms exhibited by the horse.
-Judging emphasis is on identifying the well broke, responsive, and well- mannered horse which can correctly navigate and negotiate the course.
+RANCH TRAIL: SHW561.VRH The ranch trail class should test the horse's ability to cope with situations encountered while being ridden through a pattern of obstacles generally found during everyday ranch work.
+The horse/rider team is judged on the correctness, efficiency, and pattern accuracy with which the obstacles are negotiated, and the attitude and mannerisms exhibited by the horse.
+Judging emphasis is on identifying the well-broke, responsive, and well-mannered horse which can correctly navigate and negotiate the course.
 The ideal VRH ranch trail horse should have a natural ranch horse appearance from head to tail in each maneuver.

 SHW561.2 The ranch trail course will include no less than six and no more than nine obstacles.
 It is mandatory that the horse be asked to walk, trot and lope during the course.
 Walk can be part of obstacle score or be scored with the approaching obstacle.
 Trot must be at least 35 feet and score with approaching obstacle.
-Lope must be lead-specific, at least 50feet and score with approaching obstacle.
+Lope must be lead-specific, at least 50 feet and score with approaching obstacle.
 Care must be exercised to avoid setting up any obstacles that may be hazardous to the horse or rider.

 SHW561.3 When setting courses, management will be mindful that the idea is not to trap a horse/rider team or eliminate it by making an obstacle too difficult.
-All courses and obstacles are to be constructed with safety in mind to reduce the risk for accidents.
-Show committee shall have the option of setting up the trail course to best fit the arena conditions.
+All courses and obstacles are to be constructed with safety in mind to reduce the risk of accidents.
+The show committee shall have the option of setting up the trail course to best fit the arena conditions.
 An outdoor course is recommended if appropriate terrain is available.
+Each single-performance event can be time consuming, especially with large classes, so it is imperative that time restrictions are placed on this class.
+The show committee, either through a pilot run or estimation, shall select a course that has a continuous and positive flow that can be negotiated in four minutes or less.